 It may be helpful to bring in a friend or family member who doesn’t live in your home to give you a fresh set of eyes.
 This person may be able to see more of those small flaws that you are less likely to notice because you see your home every day.

 Make a list of the items that need to be repaired, replaced, or otherwise addressed and take care of them as soon as possible.

 FOCUS ON THE OUTDOORS

-Living in a warmer climate such as Nashville means your lawn is more likely to be green and in need of care year-round.
+Living in a warmer climate such as Franklin, Nashville, or Brentwood means your lawn is more likely to be green and in need of care year-round.